 It’s a rather basic tale of an unlikeable guy bullying his younger step-brother and then getting his comeuppance.
 Darren Benson sees young Clive as unmanly by his own so-called standards because he doesn’t like sport, relaxes in hot baths and helps people.
 From the very start we know Darren is the bad guy here.
 He buys a toy spider to scare Clive while a spate of deadly spider attacks are reported on the news.
 We know where this is headed.

 The final two pages are above and I will admit the furry arachnid in the final frames is superbly drawn, highly realistic and for anyone with a fear of spiders I’m sure it would’ve made their skin crawl.
 It’s just a shame it’s all rather predictable and seems to end just as it gets interesting.
-It’s a six-page story and really could’ve used those pages to get to this stage quicker, using the remaining space to really terrify Darren and maybe have his step-brother save him or, to really scare the young readers, maybe he would’ve have.
+It’s a six-page story and really could’ve used those pages better.
+It could’ve got to this stage quicker, using the remaining space to really terrify Darren and maybe have his step-brother save him or, to really scare the young readers, maybe he wouldn’t have.
 When you see what happens to some of the kids in later stories you’ll understand how this wouldn’t have been too much for this comic!

 Time to wrap things up for now.